 Introduction Our purpose is to build prosperity by investing in resilient real estate.
 Our vision is to be a trusted investment manager; respected for our expertise in restorative real estate investment enabling people, communities, and ecosystems to thrive.
 The purpose and vision are consistent with our objective to fully integrate and embed Environmental, Social and Corporate Governance (" ESG ") issues across our property investment decision-making and ownership practices, to ensure responsible investment practices.
 We believe that doing so is a key part of our responsibility towards investors, clients, employees, and other stakeholders, as well as those in the wider community.
 This will help us reduce the risk of stranding assets, minimise voids and mitigate increasing energy costs and risks to liquidity.
+As a signatory to the United Nations Principles for Responsible Investment (" UN PRI "), we are aligned with the UN PRI's definitions of E, S and G and their internationally recognised set of guiding principles for responsible investment (see Appendices 1 and 2 for further details).
+We are committed to identifying and managing ESG risks, as well as acting upon sustainability opportunities within our operations.
+This includes transparent monitoring and disclosure of ESG performance in our investor reports, and via Global Real Estate Sustainability Benchmark (GRESB) and UN PRI, to the wider investment community.
 Purpose The purpose of this Responsible Investment Policy (the " Policy ") is to define our Responsible Investment (RI) approach for our real estate assets under management (" AuM ").
 Further guidance accompanying this policy can be found on our website and the accompanying guidance document (Appendix 1).
 This guidance sets out how Savills Investment Management (" Savills IM ") is fulfilling our mission statement set out in this document and signposts the policies, procedures and evidence that demonstrate how ESG is integrated into each stage of the investment lifecycle.
 This Policy also describes how we intend to manage ESG risks and act upon sustainability opportunities as part of our investment decision-making process, pursuant to the 1 EU Sustainable Finance Disclosure Regulation (" SFDR ").
 Scope This Policy describes Savills IM's approach to responsible investing for our AuM including the identification and management of ESG risks and how we act upon sustainability opportunities for AuM.
-It shall be noted that, from time to time and in limited circumstances, some funds may be managed differently from some or all of the processes set out in this Policy, such as where Savills IM does not have discretionary powers but we will seek to influence sustainable outcomes where we can.
-2 Whilst the principles of this Policy are
+It shall be noted that, from time to time and in limited circumstances, some funds may be managed differently from some or all of the processes set out in this Policy, such as where Savills IM does not have discretionary powers but we will seek to influence sustainable outcomes where we investment management savills can.2 Whilst the principles of this Policy are expected to apply to both real estate equity and debt funds, we acknowledge the complexities of adopting this Policy for real estate debt and there will be further development in the stewardship role that debt can play in improving sustainability outcomes.

-1 REGULATION (EU) 2019/2088 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 November 2019 on sustainability-related disclosures in the financial services sector
+1 REGULATION (EU) 2019/2088 OF THE EUROPEAN PARLIAMENT AND OF THE COUNCIL of 27 November 2019 on sustainability-related disclosures in the financial services sector investment management savills